awlobo/custom-modals-obsidian/README.md

 1. All metadata is written in the frontmatter of the note.
 2. All code is written in code blocks labelled `html` or `javascript` respectively.
 3. The JavaScript functions must be in order of `handleOk` -> `handleCancel` -> `preRender` -> `postRender`.
 You cannot skip a function.
-4. The `preRender` function happens **before** the modal content is renderred, handle side effects like fetching data here.
+4. The `preRender` function happens **before** the modal content is rendered, handle side effects like fetching data here.
-5. The `postRender` function happens **after** the modal content is renderred, attatch your event listeners and do your other modal content dependant stuff here.
+5. The `postRender` function happens **after** the modal content is rendered, attach your event listeners and do your other modal content dependant stuff here.
 6. Shared state between functions is handled through the `ctx` object passed to each function as the first parameter.
 It's not advised to store variables in the `window` object due to possible naming collisions with Obsidian's code.

 ### Your First Custom Modal